depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

   "@context": "" | [] | {}      # Optional
 }
 ```
-The syntaxis for attributes is described in the [introduction to NGSI-LD entities and attributes](doc/manuals-ld/entities-and-attributes.md)
+The syntax for attributes is described in the [introduction to NGSI-LD entities and attributes](doc/manuals-ld/entities-and-attributes.md)

 #### Request URI Parameters
 * options=noOverwrite - to ask the broker to *not overwrite* any already existing attribute

 #### Response HTTP Status Code
 * 204 No Content   - if all went well
 * 207 Multi-Status - if partial success
 * 400 Bad Request  - in case of JSON parse error or similar (invalid entity id in the URL path)
 * 404 Not Found    - if the entity id of the URL path doesn't get a hit for an entity in the database

 #### Response HTTP Headers
 No HTTP headers relevant to NGSI-LD are present in the response.

 #### Response Payload Data
 If all went well, no payload data is returned, just the `204 No Content`.
-On partially successful operation, a `207 Multi-Status` is returned and a payload data that contains two arrays (similar to the resonse payload data of the Batch operations):
+On partially successful operation, a `207 Multi-Status` is returned and a payload data that contains two arrays (similar to the response payload data of the Batch operations):
 ```json
 {
   "updated": [ "attr-name-1", "attr-name-2", ... "attr-name-N ],